 Weight gain during pregnancy: what to check?

-THE subject of debate: between "you have to accept the way your body changes during pregnancy, because after all, you're carrying life" and "I'm afraid of putting on too much weight while I'm pregnant, so help me", a few explanations s'are in order!
+THE topic of debate: between "you have to accept how your body evolves during pregnancy, because after all, you're carrying life" and "I'm afraid I'm going to put on too much weight while I'm pregnant, so help me", a few explanations are in order!

 Weight gain is an inevitable part of pregnancy.
 But excessive weight gain can lead to health complications for both mother and fetus, such as gestational diabetes, pre-eclampsia or a high-weight baby.
 It is of course important for pregnant women to monitor this weight gain during pregnancy, and if possible control their diet and physical activity to ensure a healthy pregnancy and good post-partum recovery.
 But why exactly do we gain weight during pregnancy (in addition to that of the fetus and placenta) ?
 How can we monitor its evolution?
 How do you get back to your pre-pregnancy weight?
 Elia takes a closer look and explains everything!